ioccc-src/winner/2014/maffiodo1/README.md

 ```

 NOTE: the author stated that the sky colour is incorrect in some versions of
 macOS, offering a workaround.
-Cody tested this out in the most recent macOS
+Others tested this out in the most recent macOS
 version and this does not seem to be a problem any more.
 As he played (and beat)
 the entire series many times years ago he can confirm that the sky is more or
 less correct though it's possible that because he's practically blind he might
 have missed something :-) He guesses that the problem might have been the
 version of `SDL1` but he does not know this either way.

-Cody notes ironically that the author stated that in Super Mario Bros one cannot
+Others notes ironically that the author stated that in Super Mario Bros one cannot
 go through walls but there are known glitches where you can in some areas (as he
 recalls this also applied to the arcade version, Mario Bros, but he cannot
 confirm this now) :-)